By Ray Williams

 “It is evident that the most successful individuals are also the luckiest ones,” the scientists report.
 “And the less successful individuals are also the unluckiest ones.”
 Talent and effort matter, but pure chance matters a whole lot more.
 Exceptional performance is often a convergence of the right person at the right time — Winston Churchill and the Second World War, for example.
 It’s not possible to replicate all the variables of context for anyone at any time, regardless of skills and abilities.

-Consider some recent findings of the Italian researchers’ study:
+Consider some findings of the Italian researchers’ study:

-- Those with last names earlier in the alphabetare more likely to receive tenure at top departments.
+- Those with last names earlier in the alphabet are more likely to receive tenure at top departments in Universities.

 In recent years, a number of studies and books–including those by risk analyst Nassim Taleb, investment strategist Michael Mauboussin, and economist Robert Frank– have suggested that luck and opportunity may play a far greater role than we ever realized, across a number of fields, including financial trading, business, sports, art, music, literature, and science.
 Their argument is not that luck is everything; of course talent matters.
 Instead, the data suggests that we miss out on an important piece of the success picture if we only focus on personal characteristics in attempting to understand the determinants of success.